 Why, you ask?

 So, yes, you got me.
 Moving on, talking to so many professionals in sports marketing got me thinking.
 And googling.
-There’s not much content out there and I’m sure there’s a lot of people wondering.
-About what exactly is sports marketing, about possible careers in sports marketing, about what sports marketing agencies do and so much more.
+There’s not much content out there and I’m sure there are a lot of people wondering.
+About what exactly is sports marketing, about possible careers in sports marketing, what sports marketing agencies do and so much more.

 They have a really cool team, too: